greole/ginkgo-wiki/Contributing-guidelines.md

 *   CMake utility files: `.cmake`
 *   Shell scripts: `.sh`

 _Note:_ A C++ source/header file is considered a `CUDA` file if it contains CUDA code that is not guarded with `#if` guards that disable this code in non-CUDA compilers.
-I.e. if a file can be compiled by a general C++ compiler, it's not considered a CUDA file.
+I.e. if a file can be compiled by a general C++ compiler, it is not considered a CUDA file.

 __TODO__: Finish this section.